StashC/todoApplication/README.md

 One change I could make would be to create a new abstract class to handle the creation of the stylized buttons, InterfaceButton for example.
 This would create a single point of control if I wanted to change how the buttons are displayed.
-I could also have another class to do this for the sidepanel buttons.
+I could also have another class to do this for the sidePanel buttons.
 This abstraction would remove a lot of duplicate code in the GUI class making it easier to read.
 I would also remove the StatusButton and ImportantButton class.
 I realized it is unnecessary to have these as separate objects from the TaskPanel, and with the new abstract class for creating buttons,